khoadk/udacity-devops/README.md

 In the program:

-- Deploy and maintain infrastructure as code (IAC) securely with CloudFormation and Ansible.
+- Project 1: Deploy and maintain infrastructure as code (IAC) securely with CloudFormation and Ansible.
-- Create Continuous Integration / Continuous Delivery (CI/CD) pipelines with Jenkins.
+- Project 2: Create Continuous Integration / Continuous Delivery (CI/CD) pipelines with Jenkins.
-- Monitor and log changes in your system with Kibana and Grafana.
+- Project 3: Monitor and log changes in your system with Kibana and Grafana.
-- Operationalize scaleable microservices with Kubernetes.
+- Project 4: Operationalize scaleable microservices with Kubernetes.